jina-ai/jina/docs/concepts/flow/basics.md

   uses: ConcatenateTextExecutor
 ```

-You should see in the logs of the Flow
+You should see the following in the Flow's logs:

 ```text
 INFO   Flow@28301 change in Flow YAML XXX/flow.yml observed, restarting Flow
 ```

-And after this, the Flow will have 2 Executors with the new topology
+After this, the Flow will have two Executors with the new topology:

 ```python
 from jina import Client, DocumentArray